This post may contain affiliate links. Please read our disclosure policy.

 These soft gluten free flatbreads aren't tortillas, naan, or pizza dough.
 But they can be used to make burritos, gyros, and miniature pizzas, too.

-Have you ever made a rolled cake, like a yule log, pumpkin roll, or a Swiss roll?
+Have you ever made a rolled cake, like a gluten free yule log, gluten free pumpkin roll, or a gluten free Swiss roll?
 The way you achieve that rolled cake without its cracking is by baking it into a thin layer, then rolling it into a coil the moment it comes out of the oven.

-You don't have to roll these flatbreads as described in the recipe.
-You can simply stack them like we do with gluten free tortillas.
-But if you'd like to ensure that you can roll them into a burrito or a sandwich wrap, I recommend rolling them right out of the skillet.
+You do not have to roll these flatbreads as described in the recipe.
+You can simply stack them like we do with tortillas.
+If you'd like to ensure that you can roll them tightly after they are completely cool, try rolling them right out of the skillet.

 The only additional common allergen that might arise here is dairy, and it's easily replaced.
 This recipe has no eggs, naturally.